kevinolega/callcentertrainingtips/6wel/Writing Progress/writing-earn-4.md

 ---
 layout: page
-title: Writing to Earn 4 hours
+title: 4 Hours Writing to Earn
 date: 2020-06-21 23:29
 permalink: /we4/
 author: Kevin Olega
 ---
-## My First Year as a Freelance Writer Part 1
+### My First Year as a Freelance Writer Part 1

 When I got a little more experience as a writer, I earned $1.50 for every 100 words that I've written.